01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day2.md

 https://www.learndatasci.com/tutorials/python-pandas-tutorial-complete-introduction-for-beginners/

 https://jakevdp.github.io/PythonDataScienceHandbook/03.04-missing-values.html
-# Exercice 1
+# Exercise 1

-The goal of this exercice is to learn to create basic Pandas objects.
+The goal of this exercise is to learn to create basic Pandas objects.

 1. Create a DataFrame as below this using two ways:
     - From a NumPy array